learning-zone/react-basics/index.md

 Components are the building blocks of any React app and a typical React app will have many of these.
 Simply put, a component is a JavaScript class or function that optionally accepts inputs i.e. properties(`props`) and returns a React element that describes how a section of the UI (User Interface) should appear.

 A React component can be either **stateful** or **stateless**.
-Stateful components are of the class type, while stateless components are of the function type.
+A stateful component is a component that holds some state.
+Stateless components, by contrast, have no state.

 **1. Stateless Component:**